sankhaMukherjee/vae/README.md

 In this repository, we shall create a number of different types of autoencoders.
 Some of the autoencoders are written in TensorFlow, and some in pyTorch.
 Care has been taken to make sure that the models are easy to understand rather than whether they are efficient.
+Also most of this code does not follow good software engineering practices.
+This is not intended to be production quality code.
+This is expected to be experimental software.

 # Examples